zhanggbj/bosh-softlayer-baremetal-server-release/src/github.com/cloudfoundry-community/vps/README.md

 - Prepare a deployment manifest

-You can find a deployment manifest example under docs named `vps-init-example.yml` and please replace release, stemcell, resource and credential information accordingly.
+You can find a deployment manifest example under docs named `vps-init-example.yml` which can deploy a virtual guest pooling server and please replace release, stemcell, resource and credential information accordingly.
 > **Note:**
 >  For releases and stemcells, please either use url like the example manifest does or download them to your local machine and specify its location.
 >
->  - VPS release
+>  - bosh-softlayer-pool-server-release
->  - postgres release
+>  - postgres-release
->  - bosh-softlayer-cpi release
+>  - bosh-softlayer-cpi-release
 >  - SoftLayer light stemcell

 Here is an example for key properties of jobs.